zmarkan/cicd-workshop/README.md

 ```

-- Add the new job to the workflow - add `requires` statements to only start deployment when all prior steps have completed
+- Add the new job to the workflow - add `requires` statements to only start deployment when cluster creation job has completed

 ```yaml
 workflows: